Step-by-step guidance with links to official sites and realistic payment timelines.

 - Submit your documents

-- Receive your appointment date for biometric verification
+- Get an appointment date for biometric verification

 Step 3: Biometric Verification